MicrosoftDocs/entra-docs/docs/fundamentals/data-residency.md

 - China*
 - US government*

-*\* Microsoft Entra ID for external configuration tenants are not currently available in this cloud.*
+*\* External configuration tenants are not currently available in this cloud.*

 In the public cloud, you're prompted to select a location at the time of tenant creation (for example, signing up for Office 365 or Azure, or creating more Microsoft Entra instances through the Azure portal).
 Microsoft Entra ID maps the selection to a geo-location and a single scale unit in it.
 Tenant location can't be changed after it's set.